Camden Yards Sports Complex: Babe Ruth Birthplace and Museum

-Since being closed in the 1980s, the Sports Legend Museum occupied the space starting in 2005, with the hopes of maintaining and commemorating the historic significance of Maryland's past and present sports teams.
-It was privately owned by The Babe Ruth Birthplace Foundation until its closure on October 12, 2015.
-The Sports Legends Museum is seeking a new location (in Baltimore) in order to preserve the history and legacy of Babe Ruth, the Baltimore's Orioles, Ravens, and Colts, as well as local and regional sports at the amateur, collegiate and professional levels.
-The museum's collection can be priced at over $3.2 million in sport memorabilia.
-The recent tenant in Camden Station is Geppi's Entertainment Museum, which closed on June 3, 2018.
-The Camden Station is currently left vacant.

 Events

 Dew Tour

 The Dew Tour has two separate events: summer and winter.
-The Dew Tour gives street skiers, skaters, snowboarders, etc., the chance to participate with mainstream contenders.
-This is a chance that street contenders have not had before, and it gives skiers a chance to participate in the Winter Olympics.
+The Dew Tour gives street skiers, skaters, snowboarders, and others the chance to participate with mainstream contenders.
 The Panasonic Dew Tour held in 2007 offered a total of $2.5 million in prizes.

 Baltimore Marathon

-The Camden Yards Sports Complex is home of the Baltimore Marathon, which is arguably "one of the best races on the east coast."
-In 2016, the event started on October 15 and featured a variety of different races.
-The Baltimore Marathon includes the full marathon, half marathon, team relay, 5K, kid's fun run, and the BaltiMORON-a-Thon.
-People of all ages can participate in specific events (according to age) and prices range from $15 to $280.
-The race began in 2001, and still follows the same course as the original race.
-It begins at Oriole Park at Camden Yards then winds its way through the streets of Baltimore passing by the Inner Harbor, Fells Point, Patterson Park, and many other sites in the city, ending in the same spot it began.
-The race is a total of 26.219 miles long.
-At the finish line in 2012, both the male and female winners received a prize of $25,000.
-The race has greatly evolved from the first Maryland Marathon in 1973.
+The Camden Yards Sports Complex is the starting and finishing point of the Baltimore Marathon.
+The event includes a full marathon, half marathon, team relay, 5K, kids' fun run, and the BaltiMORON-a-Thon.
+The race began in 2001 and begins at Oriole Park at Camden Yards, then winds its way through the streets of Baltimore passing by the Inner Harbor, Fells Point, Patterson Park, and other sites in the city, ending where it began.
+The full course is 26.219 miles long.
+The race is a successor to the first Maryland Marathon, held in 1973.